Jokuyen/Happiness_Perspective/README.md

 I'm definitely adding this sneaky bug to my Hall of Fame.

-Afternote: I realized I could have just used an array of size 12 to track the months instead of using a map.
-Nonetheless, this was a good learning experience!
+Afternote: I realized a simpler solution would be using an Int array of size=12 to track the months instead of a map.
+Nonetheless, this was a good learning experience in spite of the total frustration!

 ### Moments of Accomplishment - This Section is a Work in Progress!
 Come back later :)